DataDog/dd-trace-dotnet/README.md

 This repository contains what you need to trace C# applications.
 Some quick notes up front:

 - **Datadog C# APM is currently in Alpha**
-- It supports .Net Framework version above 4.5 and .Net Core 2.0
+- It supports .Net Framework version above 4.5 and .Net Core 2.0.
-- It does not support out of process propagation
+- It does not support out of process propagation.
-- It does not provide automatic framework instrumentation, all instrumentation is [manual](#manual-instrumentation)
+- It does not provide automatic framework instrumentation, all instrumentation is [manual](#manual-instrumentation).
-- Multiple AppDomains are not supported (but it could work).
+- Multiple AppDomains are not supported.
 - Our tracer is based on the current OpenTracing standard, however we do not yet support the following features: `FollowsFrom` references, `Baggage` or `Log`.

 ## The Components